Gaussian-Based Parametric Bijections For Automatic Projection Filters: Numerical Examples

 \subsection{Stochastic Epidemiology Application}

-In this section, we consider an application of the projection filter to the stochastic suspected-infected-recovery (SIR) nonlinear filtering problem, widely used for example in the study of the spread of infectious diseases.
+In this section, we consider an application of the projection filter to the stochastic suspected infected or recovery (SIR) nonlinear filtering problem, widely used for example in the study of the spread of infectious diseases.
 Consider the following SDE \cite{tornatore2005}:

 In this equation, $x_{1,t}$ is the fraction of the suspected population, $x_{2,t}$ is the fraction of the infected population, assuming that the population size is constant.
 The fraction of the recovered population is given by $1-(x_{1,t}+x_{2,t})$, and its dynamic is non-stochastic which can be excluded from the SDE.
 The constants $\beta,\mu,\lambda$ correspond to the average number of contacts per infection per day, the birth rate, and the recovery rate of the infected people, respectively.
 The constants $\sigma$, and $k$ are positive constants associated with the process and measurement noises, respectively.